MARKET SNAPSHOT: Wall Street Aims For Another Positive Session, As U.S. Politics Take A Breather

 Continue Reading Below

-U.S. stock futures indicated Wall Street could log a second-straight positive session on Friday, helped by a dearth of dramatic news headlines out of Washington, although the week is likely to end as a losing one for equities.
+U.S. stock futures indicated Wall Street could log a second straight positive session on Friday, helped by a dearth of dramatic news out of Washington, although the week is likely to end as a losing one for equities.

 Shares of Deere & Co. soared in premarket trading after the agriculture and construction machinery group posted results that were well above forecasts.